 Indiana Jones and the Idol of Eternal Youth

-When is old too old?
-The perceptions of the last Harison ford Indiana Jones film were that Ford was too old to play the role.
+The perception of the last Harison ford Indiana Jones film was that Ford was too old to play the role.
 According to our cherished memories, yes, he was.

 But why can’t we let our heroes grow old?